nagarajhirekodi/nagarajhirekodi/README.md

 - 👋 Hi, I’m @nagarajhirekodi
-- 👀 I’m interested in front end designs and developments, UI developement.
+- 👀 I’m interested in front end designs and developments, UI developement using ReactJS.
-- 🌱 I’m currently learning ReactJS and topics related to ReactJS.
+- 🌱 I’m currently learning ReactJS and three js.
 - 💞️ I’m looking to collaborate on UI developments and designs using ReactJS.
 - 📫 How to reach me @hirekodinagaraj@gmail.com.